victorliu-sq/PaperWriting/FlashSMP.md

-4.Combining these research efforts, we introduce a novel framework named FlashSMP for the parallel computation of SMP. .
-FlashSMP utilizes atomicMIN to resolve undefined behaviors effectively and is implemented in a heterogeneous environment of CPU and GPU.
+4.Combining these research efforts, we introduce a novel framework named Balanced-SMP for the parallel computation of SMP.
+Balanced-SMP utilizes atomicMIN to resolve undefined behaviors effectively and is implemented in a heterogeneous environment of CPU and GPU.

-5.Our experimental evaluations comprehensively demonstrate FlashSMP's exceptional efficiency that FlashSMP outperforms the state-of-the-art parallel algorithms by from 2.4x to 10x across various workloads, underscoring its capacity of workloads adaptation
+5.Our experimental evaluations comprehensively demonstrate FlashSMP's exceptional efficiency that FlashSMP outperforms the state-of-the-art parallel algorithms by from 2.4x to 28.3x  across various workloads, underscoring its capacity of workloads adaptation